 Choosing the Best Way to Combat Browser Fingerprinting for You

-Tor Browser spoofs the parameters that identify you, but you will still have the same static parameters every time you connect to the internet.
-In other words, if you connect 50 times in a day, you will have 50 connections that look the same, with exception of their IP address.
-Furthermore, your connection will look exactly the same as the connection of thousands of other Tor Browser users.
+Tor Browser masks the parameters that identify you, but you will still have the same static parameters every time you connect to the internet.
+In other words, if you connect 50 times in a day, you will have 50 connections that look the same, except for their IP address.
+Furthermore, your connection will look the same as the connection of thousands of other Tor Browser users.

 This can set off temporary blocks on accounts and other restrictions, sometimes resulting in major setbacks.